Homololamie/supplier-Quality-And-Supplier-Dashboard/README.md

 #### The Schema For The Table Is Presnted Below
 ---------------------------------------------------------------------------------------

-## Data Annalysis And Insight Generation
+## Data Visualizations And Insight Generation
 ##### Dashboard Overview
 ----------------------------------------------------------------